yvesklein/ao/_posts/2018-07-24-we-vibe-touch.md

 ### How it feels

 The silicone is matte and silky.
 We-Vibe is right, it does feel good on my body(anywhere), and the slight give in the silicone makes it a more comfortable experience for me, since I like pressing vibrators into my clit.
+I recorded a quick video to show the "squish," if you could call it that.
+It's not quite squishy, but I guess I'm splitting hairs..

+<iframe src="https://player.vimeo.com/video/281528794" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<p><a href="https://vimeo.com/281528794">We-Vibe Touch Squish Test</a> from <a href="https://vimeo.com/solochrome">Jean Solo</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

 #### About the vibrations, though...